Kristina01111000/Drws_site/README.md

 For next week:
 Put the podcasts onto syr natural healing
 Work on email for the app announcement
-Schedule the email later today for Monday at 3:30 Email him about stripe breakdown https://growingholistically.com/links-to-dr-ws-videos/ change the podcast image, switch it to the image from the healers cafe podcast, edit it to fit with the other images
+Email him about stripe breakdown https://growingholistically.com/links-to-dr-ws-videos/ change the podcast image, switch it to the image from the healers cafe podcast, edit it to fit with the other images
 Update the site